College of Visual and Performing Arts - Learning Outcomes

 -

-- Engage the elements and principles of the digital arts.
+- Engage the elements and principles of the animated arts.

-- Demonstrate proficiency in the tools and techniques used to create digital artworks.
+- Demonstrate proficiency in the tools and techniques used to create artworks in the animation industry.

-- Develop knowledge of the history and critical theory of the digital arts.
+- Develop knowledge of the history and critical theory of animation and digital art.

-- Execute the stages of the digital art production process in professional-level work.
+- Execute the stages of the animation production process in professional-level work.

 -